alibaba/opentelemetry-go-auto-instrumentation/README.md

 # How to Use

-Replace `go build` with the following command to build you project:
+Replace `go build` with the following command to build your project:

 ```bash
 # go build